- Nearing the End of Life

 What makes me eligible for hospice care?

 Even though a person must be expected to have 6 months or less to live to enter hospice, other standards are also used to decide if a person with cancer is eligible for hospice.
-In most cases, you must have widespread, aggressive, or progressive disease as seen by increasing symptoms, worsening lab values, and/or evidence of metastasis (the spread of cancer cells to distant areas of the body).
+In most cases, you must have widespread, aggressive, or progressive disease as seen by increasing symptoms, worsening lab values, and/or evidence of the spread of cancer cells to distant parts of your body.
 You must also be unable to work or do certain things for yourself.
 Finally, you must have either refused life-prolonging therapy or have been getting worse in spite of treatment.
 You, your family, and your doctor decide together when hospice care should begin.
 Home hospice care is covered by most health plans, Medicare, and even Medicaid in some states.
 (See the section, “Who pays for hospice care?”)

 What does hospice care provide?